flatironinstitute/sf_benchmarks/README.md

   * sctl: [Scientific Computing Template Library](https://github.com/dmalhotra/SCTL)
   * sleef: [Sleef Vectoried Math Library](https://sleef.org)
   * stl: C++ Standard Library implementation (e.g. std::cos)
+* `ftype`: numeric type of input argument
+  * `d`: double
+  * `f`: float
+  * `cd`: complex double
+  * `cf`: complex float
+* `nelem`: number of elements in input test vector.
+  * If `1024`, measured `16384` times.
+Cache friendly (relevant if doing special function in long list of other things to your input)
+  * If `16777216`, measure `1` time.
+Not cache friendly (relevant if only calling the function and storing in a result array. will be memory bound if implementation is fast enough
+* `veclev`: CPU SIMD vectorization level
+  * `0` is ambiguous (Eigen sometimes vectorizes and sometimes doesn't)
+  * `N` means `N` elements are processed simultaneously using CPU SIMD vectorization
+* `lbound`: lower bound of function domain tested
+* `ubound`: upper bound of function domain tested
+* `megaevalspersecond`: Millions of evaluations per second on average

+All inputs are uniformly randomly distributed on the domain of interest.
+Since some functions perform poorly at specific ranges of inputs, these results can unfortunately vary quite a bit, and so should be only used as a general guide.
+Some functions also perform much better on sorted data (such as `Baobzi` generated functions), so this test is not ideal for every type of use.
+It's designed to be as fair as possible without diving deep into the implementations.
+It certainly is possible to measure the performance on more structured data, as well as over different domains, I just haven't done it yet, nor do I have a means to present it meaningfully yet.
+If there is interest, I'll look closer at these kinds of problems.

+Complex functions (input or output) are currently not implemented, though they will be again... soon.

 ## Results from my workstation
 ```